LawrenceWarren/team16_project/README.md

 Launches the test runner, automatically running all test suits that can be found. <br>
 Test files should be placed within the `tests/` directory in the root.

+### **`npm run silent-test`**

+Runs the test runner in the same way `npm-test` does, but suppresses console logging using the command `react-scripts test --silent`.
+This may be beneficial when running tests with significant console logging, or tests which test for `console.error()`, where a test may pass but still log red error text which can be confusing.

 ### **`npm run build`**

 Builds the app, ready for production, into the `build/` directory.<br />